frenchu/pragmatic-programming/content/posts/kotest-migration-guide.md

 ]
-series = ["Kotlintest adoption"] aliases = ["kotlintest-migration-guide"]
+series = ["Kotlintest adoption"] aliases = ["kotlintest-migration-guide"] images = ["/images/man-on-mountain-road.jpg"]
 +++

-*What’s changed in the new version*
+*What's changed in the new version*

+{{< figure src="/images/man-on-mountain-road.jpg" caption="Source: Pexels" >}}

 ## Intro

 In my [previous article]({{< ref "posts/kotlintest-adventures.md" >}}) I described how my team solved different issues faced while implementing test cases in Kotlintest, the testing library for Kotlin.
 Recently there was a major release of that library.
-Let’s see what has been changed and what steps to take in order to make use of the newest version of the library.
+Let's see what has been changed and what steps to take in order to make use of the newest version of the library.

-## What’s your name, Kotlintest?
+## What's your name, Kotlintest?

 The most obvious change in the library is its name.
 The name was changed to Kotest, because of too much similarity with JetBrains kotlin.test package.